Lisa M. Dugan: Early life and career

 Dugan is an electrician by trade and currently a member of IBEW Local 176.
-A lifelong volunteer in the community, she has served on over fifty volunteer boards, and served as President of the Bradley-Bourbannis Chamber of Commerce from 1998 to 2003.
+A lifelong volunteer in the community, she has served on over fifty volunteer boards, and served as President of the Bradley-Bourbonnais Chamber of Commerce from 1998 to 2003.

-State Representative
+State representative

 Incumbent Democrat Phil Novak of the 79th district was appointed chairman of the Illinois Pollution Control Board.
 Novak resigned effective December 1, 2003.
 The Democratic Representative Committee of the 79th Representative District appointed Dugan to fill the vacancy.
 She was sworn into office on December 1, 2003.

 In the 97th General Assembly she was appointed to serve as the Chairperson of the House Agriculture & Conservation committee.
 Her committee assignments include Elementary & Secondary Education, State Government Administration (Vice-Chairperson), Health Care Availability Access, Veterans' Affairs, Tourism & Conventions and the Appropriations committee for Human Services.

 Her associated Senator for a time was Toi Hutchinson, whom Dugan endorsed in the 2013 special election to succeed Jesse Jackson, Jr. as the representative from Illinois's 2nd congressional district.